jcamata/HexMesh/README.md

 >> mainSRTM

 You need an internet connexion to download the topography, bathymetry and coastlines files (no connexion needed if they are already available on your computer).
-The output files are a topography GTS file topo.gts, a bathymetry GTS file bathy.gts, and a coastline file in text format coastline.dat.
+The output files are a topography STL file topo.stl and a bathymetry STL file bathy.stl.
+These files should be transformed to GTS using stl2gts command, and move to directory $(HEXHOME)/input, where $(HEXHOME) is the directory where hexmesh was compiled.

-To create the mesh, you should run (in a Terminal)
+To create the mesh, you should run (in a Terminal from the directory $(HEXMESH))

 >> mpirun -np <nb_proc> ./hexmesh <refine_level>

-where <nb_proc> is an integer specifying the number of processes used to create the mesh (each process creates its own VTK file), and <refine_level> is an integer specifying the number of level refinement of the 27-tree structure!
+where <nb_proc> is an integer specifying the number of processes used to create the mesh (each process creates its own VTK file), and <refine_level> is an integer specifying the number of level refinements of the 27-tree structure!
 (For now, the integer must be a power of 3: 1, 3, 9, 27 …).
 The files topo.gts, bathy.gts and coastline.dat should be in a repository ./input.
+By default, the depth of the mesh is the larger dimension of the two horizontal dimensions of the topography file.